dimitrisdol/sample-maven-web-app/README.md

 	2. change the Makefile values to your Dockerhub account info
 	3. run: make
 	4. docker push <your-dockerhub-name>/sample-web-app:1.0.0
+	5. edit the deployment.yaml and change the image tag to your repo
-	5. cd to the kube/ folder and run the deploy.sh script
+	6. cd to the kube/ folder and run the deploy.sh script

 DONE